Brottweiler/peepos/README.md

 Telegram, later a *peepoBoomer* emote that I wanted to recolour for my livestream channel.

 I am including the Krita project files as well as a rendered PNG free to use.
+Quality like sizes and resolutions might differ, it's not *that* professional.